docker-library/docs/lightstreamer/content.md

-# What is the Lightstreamer Server?
+# What is Lightstreamer Server?

 Lightstreamer is a real-time messaging server optimized for the Internet.
 Blending WebSockets, HTTP, and push notifications, it streams data to/from mobile, tablet, browser-based, desktop, and IoT applications.

+For more information and related downloads for Lightstreamer Server and other Lightstreaner products, please visit [www.lightstreamer.com](http://www.lightstreamer.com).

 %%LOGO%%